 AUSGeoid2020 will be the latest geoid model for use in Australia to convert between ellipsoid heights and the Australian Height Datum (based on MSL).
 AUSGeoid2020 is designed for use with the new national datum, GDA2020 and for the first time, the AUSGeoid2020 model will also provide an uncertainty value.

-Led by Geoscience Australia, this project is supported by Land and Property Information (NSW), Landgate (WA), Land Information New Zealand and Curtin University.
+Led by Geoscience Australia, this project is supported by Curtin University, Spatial Services (NSW), Landgate (WA) and Land Information New Zealand.

 Prof Will Featherstone